-Tom Riddle is certainly stated as being the most brilliant (if perhaps also the most unwise) student that Hogwarts had ever seen.
+Tom Riddle was certainly stated as being the most brilliant (if perhaps also the most unwise) student that Hogwarts had ever seen.

-Tom Riddle clearly planned that the Diary revenant should take control of whomever the book might be entrusted.
-That the (presumed) child under such control would reopen the Chamber of Secrets and call forth the Basilisk.
+Tom Riddle clearly intended that the Diary revenant should take control of whomever the book might be entrusted.
+That the (presumed?) child under such control would reopen the Chamber of Secrets and call forth the Basilisk.

 What if that was only step one?
 What if there was more to it than that?

-Did Tom also plan that the revenant should steal the victim’s life and use it to escape from the book?
+But did Tom also plan that the revenant should steal its victim’s life and use that death to escape from the book?
 To effectively reincarnate itself?
 Or was that an unforeseen bonus?

 The Diary revenant was forever 16.